HalfVoxel/headway/README.md

 * Takes advantage of unicode to increment the progress bar more smoothly.
 * Works properly even if you only increment it very seldom (many libraries will show stale data if the bar is not incremented often enough).

-Take a look at [the documentation](https://docs.rs/advance) for more details.
+Take a look at [the documentation](https://docs.rs/headway) for more details.

 ## Disadvantages

-If you are looking for a progress bar that can be styled in a variety of ways then other libraries may be better. *Advance* currently does not have any support for styling progress bars.
+If you are looking for a progress bar that can be styled in a variety of ways then other libraries may be better. *Headway* currently does not have any support for styling progress bars.

-Take a look at [the documentation](https://docs.rs/advance) for some alternatives.
+Take a look at [the documentation](https://docs.rs/headway) for some alternatives.

+## Contributing

+Pull requests are welcome! :)